tangshuang/.hello-type/README.md

 Assert whether the args match the type.
 If not match, it will use `throw` to break the assert.

+**test(...args)**

+Assert whether the args match the type.
+Return true if match, and return false if not match.

+**catch(...args)**

+Assert whether the args match the type.
+Return null if match, and return error object if not match.

 **trace(...args)**

 Assert whether the args match the type.